Calm-Solutions-LTD/Calm-POS/plan.md

     *   **Optimistic Updates:** The UI updates immediately upon user action (e.g., item added to cart, quantity changed), providing instant feedback.
 The system assumes the action is successful locally, and any discrepancies are handled during the backend synchronization process.
     *   **Backend API for Essential Processing:** Backend APIs are optimized for receiving and processing batches of core transactional data (sales, payments recorded offline, inventory adjustments) efficiently once the client syncs.
 Non-essential data processing or extensive computations can be deferred to reduce immediate load.
     *   **Conflict Resolution Strategy:** A clear strategy for handling data conflicts during synchronization will be implemented (e.g., for inventory levels if multiple offline terminals sell the same last item, it could be first-sync-wins, flagging for manual review, or a more sophisticated reservation system if feasible for critical items).
+*   **4.2.4.
+Offline Fast PIN Login (POS SPA):**
+    *   To enhance speed, after a user's initial successful *online* PIN login on a specific terminal, the POS SPA will securely cache a hashed version of their PIN and basic role information locally (`IndexedDB`) for a limited, configurable duration (e.g., shift duration).
+    *   Subsequent PIN entry attempts by that user on the same terminal *within the cached duration* will be validated against this local cache first.
+    *   If validated locally, login is immediate, providing a fast "offline login" experience.
+The user can perform offline-capable actions.
+    *   If the local cache lookup fails (no entry, expired, or PIN mismatch), the SPA will attempt a full online authentication.
+If the device is offline, login will fail.
+    *   This local cache is scoped to the terminal and organization, and raw PINs are never stored.
+Cached credentials expire automatically.
+    *   This feature requires the user to have logged in online at least once on that terminal for their credentials to be cached.

 ### 4.3.
 Customization & Whitelabeling
 *   **How it works:**